George Thomas Seaver

 He was elected to the Hall of Fame on January 7, 1992 by the Baseball Writers Association of America.
-Of all the members of the Hall, he came closest to election by acclamation with 425 of 430 (98.84%) possible votes (that percentage has since been bettered by Ken Griffey Jr. - see Hall of Fame Voting Percentages).
-He had 311 career wins.
-His first Baseball Card appearance was in the 1967 Topps set.
+Of all the members of the Hall until then, he came closest to election by acclamation with 425 of 430 (98.84%) possible votes (that percentage has since been bettered a number of times, including by Mariano Rivera, who did get unanimous support - see Hall of Fame Voting Percentages).
+He is a member of the Cincinnati Reds and New York Mets team Hall of Fames and had his #41 retired in Flushing in 1988.
+In April 2022, a life-size statue depicting him in full pitching motion, with his right knee almost touching the ground, was erected outside Citi Field.
+His first baseball card appearance was in the 1967 Topps set.

 "Pitching is getting yourself ready.
 It's your game plan, it's finding out what you have to do that day.
 It's making your body do the things you want it to do."
 Tom Seaver.